-At the advanced, gifted, and Cambridge level, critical thinking and application skills are emphasized when comparing/contrasting historical and contemporary issues.
+At the Cambridge and Gifted level, critical thinking and application skills are emphasized when comparing/contrasting historical and contemporary issues.
 They will develop collaborative skills, as well as public speaking skills, through individual and group projects.
 Additional course requirements may include outside readings, having access to news articles for current events, and Internet access for research objectives.